DANS-KNAW/easy-update-fs-rdb/README.md

 the EASY Fedora Commons Repository.
 Its purpose is to provide quick access to this metadata, which is necessary for the EASY Web-UI to function properly. ``easy-update-fs-rdb`` extracts the required file and folder metadata from Fedora and updates the File-system RDB with this metadata.

+When an error occurs during the insert/update of the db-records for a dataset, the database transaction for that dataset is 'rolled back' and executions stops.
+Note that in this case any remaining datasets (of the batch) still need to be processed!

 ARGUMENTS
 ---------